John P. Kee: Music career

 In the mid-1980s, Kee formed a community choir in Charlotte known as the New Life Community Choir or "NLCC".
 Over time, the choir grew in popularity, and has continued to travel throughout the area.
 The choir also included Kee's own children.

 In 1990, Kee founded the Victory in Praise Music and Arts Seminar Mass Choir, or "V.I.P." to fellowship with various ministries, songwriters, musicians and choir directors from all over the country.

 In 2007, Kee was inducted into the Christian Music Hall of Fame.

-Personal life and ministry

-In December 1995, Kee married Felice Sampson.
-They are the parents of nine children.
-His son, Christopher Kee, was selected to join Diddy's live band as a drummer for his upcoming tour of Last Train to Paris (2010).

-Kee said that it was during a trip to Michigan with his choir that he received a calling from God to be a preacher.
-He was in his mid-twenties when he became an ordained minister.

-In 1995, while ministering in Ohio, Kee received a prophetic vision and went forward with the building of a Fellowship Center in Charlotte which could minister to the people in the community.
-He officially founded the New Life Fellowship Center where he became and remains the senior pastor.
-The church is located in the same area where he had once led a life of crime and drugs.
+In 2025, Kee received the BMI Trailblazer of Gospel Music Award.